deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/ff-using-static-url-segments.md

 #DotNet #csharp #csharpdotnet #dotnetcore #csharpdeveloper #dotnetdevelopers #aspnetcore #ASPNET #aspdotnet #IT #developer #TI #tecnologia #DevOps #desenvolvedor #programador #software #homeoffice #dev #tecnologiadainformacao #devs #code #programacao #programação #tecnologiadainformação #sistemasdeinformação #engenhariadesoftware #GitHub #ASPNETMVC #ASPNET #MVC #core #MVC #route #urlroute #urlroting #urlpatterns #RoutingSystem
 -->

-### P6 -----------------------------------------

-* The route I added matches any two-segment URL where the first segment in Shop.
-* The action value is taken from the second URL segment.
-* The URL pattern doesn't contain a variable segment for controller, so the default value I have supplied is used.
-* This maeans that a request for an action on the Shop controller is translated to a request for the Home controller.
-* You can see the effect of this route by starting the app and navigating to the /Shop/Index URL.
-* As Figure 15-7 shows, the new route causes the MVC Framework to target the Index action method in the Home controller.
-	Figure 15-7.
-Creating an alias to preserve URL schemas.

 ### P7 -----------------------------------------